 - Getting buy-in from stakeholders, partners and customers is never easy, but showing that you have taken the extra step to implement an IT governance plan gives them added assurance that you mean business.

 - Controlling your risks doesn’t come automatically.
 It has to be studied in a working environment where a standard, replicable process has been implemented.
-IT governance helps track risks in a controlled experiment environment.
+IT governance helps track risks in a controlled experimental environment.

 - Ensure your company is meeting rules and regulations around compliance, so you can reduce risk and eliminate liability.